mipwise/global-exchange/README.md

 |  CNY   | 6.78293  | 8.38067 | 7.34219  |    1     | 1.30038  |
 |  BRL   | 5.20774  | 6.43826 | 5.64662  | 0.769005 |    1     |

-On top of that, the bank charges two fees: one "_national_" and one "_international_".
-On the other hand, depending on the values that are being traded, the bank can give a discount over the international fee.
+For each operation, the bank charges two fees: one "_national_" and one "_international_".
+On the other hand, depending on the amount being traded, the bank gives a discount over the international fee.
 For example, for the Brazilian Real the bank offers the following fee table:

 | From | To  | Tier ID | Exchange Rate | National Fee | Tier Start | Tier End | International Fee |
 | :--: | :-: | :-----: | :-----------: | :----------: | :--------: | :------: | :---------------: |